phaldaros/arm5e/website/UserGuide/Introduction.md

 **Quick delete:** Whether to ask for confirmation before deleting an owned Item or not.

 **Dramatic pause when rolling a one:** [Dice so Nice integration] If you have the Dice so Nice module enabled and the "Fun stress die" setting disabled, it will add a dramatic pause (ms) after rolling a one.

+**Enforce schedule constraints**: Whether to prevent users to schedule or apply seasonal activities due to constraints put in the system.
+(For example: reading a book twice the same season).

+**Winter first** : Whether the first season of the year is winter or spring (recommendation: do not change in the middle of a Saga)

+**Clear user cache:** reset the browser session data on next refresh.
+Currently the user cache contains all filters criteria  for all actors as well as the folding state of all foldable sections.
+With time, it can grow bigger than necessary as every sheet opened will store its data in it